Italian Studies Major

 Beyond the Major

-The Italian Program's major option in Italian Studies is an exciting new opportunity for University of Pittsburgh students.
-Italian Studies majors will gain valuable language skills in Elementary and Intermediate level Italian language courses, and then explore the complex realities of Italian culture, history, and society through a variety of disciplinary perspectives.
+The Italian Program's major option in Italian Studies is an exciting opportunity for University of Pittsburgh students to gain valuable language skills in Elementary and Intermediate level Italian language courses, and then explore the complex realities of Italian culture, history, and society through a variety of disciplinary perspectives.
 This major prepares students for graduate study in law and international affairs, advanced work in the humanities, and careers in business, governmental service and teaching.

 The University is committed to international study and students are encouraged to take advantage of the numerous opportunities to study abroad.